 - Tickets are available at the museum reception.

-- Alternatively, you can contact the museum by e-mail.
+- Or contact the museum by e-mail to book in advance.

 Restrooms and bottled water is provided at the site.
 Lunch is not provided, so bring a snack as you will likely need it.